mike-unitskyi/s3repo-maven-plugin/README.md

 Relocating a Repository
 =======================

-Use "s3repo.targetRepositoryPath" to specify a target repository that differs from the source repository.
+To relocate an existing S3 YUM repository, use the "s3repo.targetRepositoryPath" property to specify a target repository that differs from the source repository.
 Note that this will add only those items in the source repo that do not already exist in the target repo.
+Also note that you can do a "dry run" using the "s3repo.doNotUpload" property.

     $ mvn com.bazaarvoice.maven.plugins:s3repo-maven-plugin:${VERSION}:rebuild-repo \
         -Ds3repo.repositoryPath=s3://some-artifacts/yum-repo \